Understanding Home Generator Sizing: What Watts Do You Need?

 Why Accurate Generator Sizing is Crucial for Your Home

 Choosing the right size generator is the single most important step for ensuring reliable backup power.
-An undersized generator will trip and fail when you need it most, unable to handle the electrical load of your essential appliances during a South Jersey power outage.
+An undersized generator will trip and fail when you need it most, unable to handle the electrical load of your essential appliances during a New Jersey power outage.
 Conversely, an oversized unit burns excessive fuel and represents a significant waste of investment, costing you more both upfront and with every use.

 Getting the wattage calculation correct means your refrigerator stays cold, your sump pump keeps running, and your home remains safe and functional.
 Incorrect sizing is not just inconvenient; it can damage your appliances and the generator itself through inconsistent power delivery.
-A proper assessment ensures you have precisely the power you need, delivering peace of mind when the grid goes down.

-Avoiding Common Mistakes in Generator Sizing
+### Avoiding Common Mistakes in Generator Sizing

 Many homeowners make predictable errors when selecting a generator.
 The most common mistake is focusing only on running watts while completely ignoring the higher starting wattage required by motor-driven appliances like air conditioners and refrigerators.
 Another frequent oversight is failing to account for future electrical needs, such as a new hot tub or an EV charger.

 In our experience as Certified Master Electricians across Burlington and Camden Counties, we often see generators that were sized without a safety margin.
-This leads to overloading, which shortens the equipment’s lifespan and creates a potential safety hazard.
-The goal is to calculate a realistic load, not just a bare-minimum number that leaves no room for error or future growth.
+This leads to overloading, which shortens the equipment's lifespan and creates a potential safety hazard.

 The Essentials of Generator Sizing: Running vs. Starting Watts

-What are Running Watts (Continuous Watts)?
+### What are Running Watts (Continuous Watts)?

 Running watts measure the continuous power an appliance draws after it has started.
 This is the wattage listed on most appliance labels and is the figure you will use to calculate your baseline power needs.
 For example, a refrigerator might need 700 running watts to keep your food cold, and a set of lights might need 100 watts to stay illuminated.

-Understanding Starting Watts (Surge Watts)
+### Understanding Starting Watts (Surge Watts)

 Step-by-Step Guide: How to Calculate Your Home's Generator Needs

-Inventory Your Appliances and Their Wattage
+### 1. Inventory Your Appliances and Their Wattage

 Begin by walking through your home and making a list of every item you want to power during an outage.
 For each appliance, find the wattage information, which is typically printed on a sticker or metal plate on the back or bottom of the unit.
-If you cannot find the label, you can use a wattage reference chart like the one below for an estimate.

-Prioritizing Essential vs. Non-Essential Loads
+### 2. Prioritize Essential vs. Non-Essential Loads

-- Essentials: Items critical for safety and preventing property damage.
-This usually includes the refrigerator/freezer, sump pump, well pump, furnace fan (in winter), a few lights, and a phone charger.
+- **Essentials:** Items critical for safety and preventing property damage.
+This usually includes the refrigerator/freezer, sump pump, well pump, furnace fan (in winter), a few lights, and a phone charger. - **Non-Essentials (Comforts):** Items you'd like to run but can live without.
+This includes the central air conditioner, television, computers, washer/dryer, dishwasher, and microwave.

-Calculating Total Running Watts
+### 3. Calculate Total Running Watts

-Determining Peak Starting Wattage Requirements
+### 4. Determine Peak Starting Wattage Requirements

-Formula: (Total Running Watts) + (Highest Starting Watts of any single appliance) = Total Wattage Requirement.
+> **Formula:** (Total Running Watts) + (Highest Starting Watts of any single appliance) = Total Wattage Requirement. > > **Example:** 1,600 running watts + 2,200 starting watts (for the refrigerator) = 3,800 total watts needed.

 Understanding the 80% Rule for Generator Safety and Efficiency